EcoPeace Middle East’s International Internship Program

 - Applications are reviewed on a rolling basis.

-- All interns are required to hold valid health insurance for the duration of their internship.
+- All interns are required to hold valid health insurance for the duration of their nternship.

-- Interns applying for a post at the BETHLEHEM OFFICE, for any period, but especially if exceeding 3 months, need to secure their visa for the whole duration before arriving to Palestine.
+- Interns applying for a post at the Ramallah OFFICE, for any period, but especially if exceeding 3 months, need to secure their visa for the whole duration before arriving to Palestine.

 Please send the following items to firstname.lastname@example.org

 - Cover letter.
-Please specify why you are interested in working with us and if there is a preference to a specific project and office location.
+Please specify why you are interested in working with us and if there is a preference to a specific office location (Tel Aviv / Ramallah / Amman).

 Interns will meet with their supervisors monthly.
 Interns must be self-motivated and able to work independently.